RafalKucharskiPK/query_PT/README.md

 # Public Transport queries

-Query public transport connections for set of trip requests from origin to destination at given departure time.
+Query public transport connections for set of trip requests (from origin to a destination at given departure time).

 > This python library uses OpenTripPlanner to query single or multiple trips (origin, destination, departure time) for their detailed PT connection.
 >